The algebraic boundary of the sonc cone: Preliminaries on The Sonc-Cone

 \subsection{The inequality of arithmetic and geometric means}

-The barycentric coordinate vector of a simplicial circuit $\bc$ is one of the inputs in the inequality of arithmetic and geometric means \cite[(2.5.5)]{HLP52}, which is equivalent to the following theorem. \begin{thm}[AGI] If $\bc \in \ker(A)$ is a simplicial circuit, then the exponential sum
+Let us repeat a few things from the introduction, using the notation of \S \ref{sec:circuits}.
+The barycentric coordinate vector $\bc$ of a simplicial circuit $c$ is one of the inputs in the inequality of arithmetic and geometric means \cite[(2.5.5)]{HLP52}, which is equivalent to the following theorem. \begin{thm}[AGI] If $c \subset A$ is a simplicial circuit, then the exponential sum

-is nonnegative on $\R^n$, and it vanishes on the orthogonal complement of the linear space of the affine span $\Aff(\bc)$. \end{thm} The canonical group action $\R^n \times \R^A \rightarrow \R^A$ acts on the agiform \eqref{eq:agiform} by a translation of its singular locus.
+is nonnegative on $\R^n$, and it vanishes on the orthogonal complement of the linear space of the affine span $\Aff(c)$. \end{thm} The canonical group action $\R^n \times \R^A \rightarrow \R^A$ acts on the agiform \eqref{eq:agiform} by a translation of its singular locus.
 That is, the singular locus of the exponential sum

 which is equal to the real vanishing locus of $g$, is given by